lordzurp/TeenAstro_Redux/README.md

 * TMC5160 motor driver
 * up to 25V power voltage
 * up to 3A stepper motor
-* 2.12" OLED screen, in a modified SNES gamepad (china clone of course !)
+* 2.12" OLED screen, in a modified SNES gamepad

 However, there are a few variations and limitations against the mini and main versions :